Bi-Weekly Facilitated Supervision Group

-Join with other professionals under the guide of a supervisor to explore your current issues in your practice as well as the impacts of your work on your professional and personal aspects of self.
+Join with other dedicated professionals to explore current issues in your practice as well as your professional and personal growth.

 Individual Supervision also available

-Why would I choose a supervisor when I already participate in peer supervision?
+Why would I choose a facilitated supervision group when I already participate in peer supervision?

 I like peer supervision.
 But personally, I find peer supervision often lacks the structure and commitment I prefer.
-I also prefer group supervision to be a combination of struggles and empowerment.
-Many times in peer supervision, because of time constraints and work overload, it can be a place to vent and get some support, but does not balance it with self care and personal reflection.
+I thrive when group supervision is a combination of shared struggles and empowerment.
+Many times in peer supervision, because of time constraints and work overload, it can be a place to vent and get some support, but does not balance it with self care, growth, and personal reflection.
 Because I find this balance so helpful, I wish to create that space for others.

 Understanding Supervision Terms in Mental Health